skokec/DAU-ConvNet/README.md

 # DAU-ConvNet #
-Displaced Aggregation Units for Convolutional Networks from CVPR 2018 paper titled "Spatially-Adaptive Filter Units for Deep Neural Networks"
+Displaced Aggregation Units for Convolutional Networks from CVPR 2018 paper titled "Spatially-Adaptive Filter Units for Deep Neural Networks" developed as part of [Deep Compositional Networks](http://www.vicos.si/Research/DeepCompositionalNet).

 Self-contained DAU layer implementation (C++ and CUDA).
 Use this library to implement DAU layers in any deep learning frameworks.
+More details on DAUs are available on our [ViCoS research page](http://www.vicos.si/Research/DeepCompositionalNet) .

 Available implementations :
  * TensorFlow